sebnitu/vrembem/docs/_packages/utility.md

 ### border-color <!-- omit in toc -->

 Add border color utilities with light, dark and darker variants.
+Also available is the `border-color-transparent` utility which sets the border-color property to transparent.

 {% include demo_open.html class_grid="grid_stack" %}
 <div class="swatch-group">